-If you have any questions regarding your paraglider or auxiliary equipment please ask your local dealer or feel free to contact us here at UP directly.
+If you have any questions regarding your paraglider or auxiliary equipment please ask your local dealer.
+Should a local dealer not be available, do feel free to contact us here at UP directly.

-Have fun with your new UP Ascent3!
+Have fun with your new UP Kantega XC!